-Women during pregnancy require higher amounts of iodine to meet their need, and the need of the developing fetus.
+Women during pregnancy require higher amounts of iodine to meet their need and the need of the developing fetus.
 Pregnant women suffering from mild iodine deficiency have been shown to develop more severe deficiencies.
-If not properly addressed, the thyroid imbalance and hypothyroidism can become a chronic problem even post-partum.
+If not properly addressed, the thyroid imbalance and hypothyroidism can become a chronic concern even post-partum.

 11. Inadequate Iodine Leads to Slowed Development

-Health authorities discovered years ago that iodine deficiency, especially during fetal growth, led to mental retardation and cretinsim.
+Health authorities discovered years ago that iodine deficiency, especially during fetal growth, led to mental retardation and cretinism.
 Dietary supplementation with iodine after birth and during childhood has been shown not to counteract the result of iodine deficiency while in utero.
-Maintaining appropriate iodine levels during pregnancy, and supplementing when appropriate, is one of the best ways to support proper neural development.
+Maintaining appropriate iodine levels during pregnancy (and supplementing when appropriate) is one of the best ways to support proper neural development.

 12. Medications Interrupt Iodine-Thyroid Function

-Medications that use or mimic iodine have been found to interrupt thyroid function.
+Medications that use or mimic iodine can interrupt thyroid function.
 Some drugs like amiodarone can lead to hyperthyroidism (the over-production of thyroid hormones).
 Other drugs which can impact thyroid hormone metabolism include interferon, lithium, and dopamine.

 13. Iodine Encourages Detoxification

 Healthy levels of iodine prevent toxic chemicals such as fluorine, chlorine, and bromine from interfering with thyroid function.
-Exposure to these chemicals occurs daily as they can be found in many foods, water and household chemicals.
+Exposure to these chemicals occurs daily as they can be found in food, water, and household chemicals.
 According to renowned iodine expert Dr. Brownstein, iodine supplementation does not allow these chemical toxins to accumulate in the body.
 This allows the body to pass these toxins out of the system.

 15. Atomic Iodine is the Ideal Supplement